ehy/Spam_BLIP/readme.txt

 == Description ==

+If you accidentally named your new twins Viagra and Nike, then you've been seeing those names much too much.
+You need Spam BLIP!

+Spam BLIP will get you on the first page of every Google result, increase your sales 1500%, and make your Viagra unnecessary!
+(Okay, so that's not really true, but what's wrong with a little fib for the sake of promotion? [ed.: everything])

+The remainder of this description is devoid of any fib, large or small.
+(Truly!)

 Spam BLIP stops comment and ping spam from being posted, primarily by checking the IP address attempting to post a comment in one or more of the public DNS blacklists.
-A number of options are available to refine the check, and with the option defaults, a DNS lookup is only performed the first time an address attempts to post a comment; thereafter, the address might quickly 'pass' because it was not listed, or quickly be rejected because it was listed.
+A number of options are available to refine the check, and with the option defaults, a DNS lookup is only performed the first time an address *attempts to post* a comment; thereafter, the address might quickly 'pass' because it was not listed, or quickly be rejected because it was listed.
 Spam BLIP creates, and maintains, a database table for this purpose, and database lookups are quite fast.
 Therefore, concerns about DNS lookup time can be limited to an initial comment attempt.

-Here are some features of Spam BLIP to consider if you wonder whether it will suit your purpose:
+Here are some features of Spam BLIP to consider if you are not yet falling over yourself to get it installed:

 *	When WordPress is producing a page for a visitor, it checks whether comments are open for each post, and it allows plugins